Firebird Portfolio Cover Thumbnail.jpg

 Character Design

 Because the story is set in the Caribbean, Black and Brown characters are central to the visual world.
-The Prince, Princess, and Firebird were intentionally designed to read as Black and/or Brown characters.
-This choice reflects Dance Theatre of Harlem’s longstanding mission to expand representation in ballet and create space for Black dancers within an art form where they have historically been underrepresented.
+The Prince, Princess, and Firebird were intentionally designed to read as Black and/or Brown, reflecting Dance Theatre of Harlem’s longstanding mission to expand representation in ballet and create space for Black dancers within an art form where they have historically been underrepresented.

 Environment

-The environments were designed to situate the story within a Caribbean landscape while remaining simple enough for the characters and movement to remain the focus.
-Backgrounds use stylized shapes and layered color to suggest tropical foliage, mountains, and open space without overwhelming the action, allowing the characters to stand out clearly within the frame.
+The environments were designed to ground the story within a Caribbean landscape while remaining minimal enough for the characters and movement to lead.
+Backgrounds use simplified shapes, layered color, and controlled detail to suggest tropical foliage, mountains, and open space without competing with the action.

-The visual approach draws inspiration from the bold simplicity of Mary Blair’s environments and the graphic composition found in Genndy Tartakovsky’s work.
-Using flattened perspective, rhythmic shapes, and expressive color, the landscapes feel both grounded in the Caribbean setting and intentionally minimal, creating a world that supports the story while leaving space for the characters to lead the visual experience.
+The visual approach draws inspiration from the bold simplicity of Mary Blair and the graphic composition of Genndy Tartakovsky.
+Through flattened perspective, rhythmic forms, and expressive color, the environments feel both rooted in place and intentionally stylized, creating a world that supports the narrative while allowing the choreography of the characters to remain the focus.

 Directed by Marlene Marmolejos (Motion Mami)